Qbitdebuga/qbit-as/enhancement-plan.md

 ## Final Integration

-- [ ] Step 24: Integrate all services with the new auth-gateway
+- [ ] Step 24: Integrate all services with the new auth service
-  - **Task**: Update all services to use the centralized auth-gateway
+  - **Task**: Update all services to use the centralized auth service
   - **Files**:
     - `services/api-gateway/src/app.module.ts`: Update auth integration
     - `services/accounts-payable/src/app.module.ts`: Update auth integration